Complete moduli of cubic threefolds and their intermediate Jacobians: Extensions of the period map along the chordal cubic locus

 \begin{pro}[{\cite[Thm.
 7.2]{act}}] The following holds: \begin{itemize} \item[(1)] No two (distinct) hyperplanes of the chordal hyperplane arrangement $\cDh$ meet in $\calB$. \item[(2)] If a nodal hyperplane and a chordal hyperplane meet in $\calB$, then they are orthogonal (more precisely their normal vectors are orthogonal). \end{itemize} \end{pro}

 As discussed in Section \ref{sec:tM}, $\tM$ is obtained from $\hM$ by performing the wonderful blow-up, which has the effect of making the boundary of $\calM\subset \tM$ normal crossing (up to passing to finite covers).
 The fact that the chordal divisor is already transversal to the discriminant (or nodal) divisor at the level of $\hM$ implies that (1) there is no extra blow-up with center contained in the chordal divisor (although the centers may meet the chordal divisor), and that (2) the wonderful blow-up of $\hM$ restricts to the wonderful blow-up of $\hDh$ (when we regard $\hDh$ as a $9$-dimensional ball quotient).
 More concretely, $\tM\to\hM$ is obtained by blowing up the closures of the loci of cubics with $A_2,\dots, A_5,D_4$-singularities respectively.
-It is easy to see that the intersection of the closure of the locus of cubics with $A_k$-singularities meets the hyperelliptic divisor $\hDh$ in the locus corresponding to where $k+1$ points in $\PP^1$ coincide (under the identification of $\hDh$ with the GIT quotient for $12$ points in $\PP^1$).
-The closure of the $D_4$ locus in $\hM$ does not meet $\hDh$.
+The chordal divisor $\hDh$ does not pass through the point corresponding to the $3D_4$ cubic in $\hM$, thus the blow-up leading to the $\widetilde{D}_{D_4}$ divisor will not affect the chordal locus.
+The remaining blow-ups, associated to the $A_2,\dots,A_5$ loci, will simply restrict to the steps of the wonderful blow-up associated to $\hDh$.
+By the construction of the wonderful blow-up (we refer the reader to \cite[\S2 and \S3]{cml2} for a more general discussion of wonderful blow-ups for ADE discriminants), and the transversality statement of Proposition \ref{prop:transversal}, all that remains to be noted is that the blow-up centers in $\hM$ restrict to the blow-up centers of $\hDh$.